UVCity/Right-Call/Documentation/User.md

 <img src="Assets/viewResults.png" width="600">

 - The student can click on the View Results button at the top of the screen to view the results to all of the lessons they have taken.
+- This results page contains the lesson name, quiz name, the trainee's highest score for the quiz, and the number of attempts the user has taken for the quiz.
 - To take another quiz, the student must click the refreps logo image at the top left of the screen, which will take them back to the lesson selection page.